saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 __Description__: Assigns a name to a Sauce Connect Proxy tunnel.
 It can also assign a name to a group of tunnels in the same [High Availability pool](/secure-connections/sauce-connect/setup-configuration/high-availability), when used with [`--tunnel-pool`](#--tunnel-pool).
 Must be in ASCII format.

-You can run tests using this tunnel by specifying the [`tunnelIdentifier`](/dev/test-configuration-options/#tunnelidentifier) or `tunnelName` in your test capabilities.
+You can run tests using this tunnel by specifying the [`tunnelName`](/dev/test-configuration-options/#tunnelname) in your test capabilities.
 To learn about the syntax for setting this as a capability, see [Test Configuration Options](/dev/test-configuration-options).<br/>
 __Enviroment variable__: `SAUCE_TUNNEL_IDENTIFIER`<br/>
 __Shorthand__: `-i`